 Certificate in University Preparation

-The Certificate in University Preparation (CUP) is a one-semester programme designed for students who do not meet the requirements for University Entrance or who have been out of study for a substantial period and want to refresh their study skills.
+The Certificate in University Preparation (CUP) is designed to prepare Aotearoa New Zealand citizens or permanent residents for University study.
+CUP meets the requirements for University Entrance and is recommended for people who have been out of study for a substantial period and want to refresh their study skills.
 CUP courses provide an inclusive and supportive learning environment to help you develop your confidence to succeed at university.

 Students who successfully complete the programme will be eligible to apply for entry to 100-level degree courses at UC.